Autotrader cars

 Words by: Catherine King

 Mazda has never been a brand that jumps on a bandwagon, which is one of the the reasons we love it.
-However, electric cars are more than just a passing fad and Mazda has been slow adding battery-powered models into its line-up.
+However, electric cars are more than just a passing fad and Mazda has been slow to add battery-powered models into its line-up.
 If you wanted an electric Mazda, the quirky MX-30 with its reverse-hinged rear doors, cork interior and real-world range of around 100 miles was you only option… until now.
 Enter the Mazda6e – an all-electric reincarnation of the Mazda6 which promises a good all-electric range, stylish looks, and a spacious interior.
-Launched as the EZ-6 at the Beijing Motor Show last year, the Mazda6e is a collaborative effort between Mazda and Chinese manufacturer Changan Automobile.
-We didn’t initially think it was destined for the UK, but Mazda has confirmed it will be available here next year.
+The Mazda6e is a collaborative effort between Mazda and Chinese manufacturer Changan Automobile and while we didn’t initially think it was destined for the UK, Mazda has confirmed it will arrive here in the first half of 2026.

-• Replacing the petrol and diesel Mazda6, the Mazda6e is an all-electric mid-size hatchback with saloon styling • The Mazda6e looks like a sleeker version of the old Mazda6 but now features a more modern interior with a large infotainment screen • Promising a range of up to 345 miles • Expected to arrive here in 2026 • UK pricing has yet to be announced
+• Replacing the petrol and diesel Mazda6, the Mazda6e is an all-electric mid-size hatchback with saloon styling • The Mazda6e looks like a sleeker version of the old Mazda6 but now features a more modern interior with a large infotainment screen • Promising a range of up to 345 miles • Expected here next year • UK pricing has yet to be announced

 Design and models available